 A power socket is available at the Welfare Tent for charging mobility scooters.

 Accessible Route from Disabled Reception to Main stage viewing area in photographs

 In our commitment to make Bingley Music Live accessible to everyone, we may provide those disabled ticket holders that require full time assistance with a free ticket for a partner, accompanying friend or personal assistant (PA).

-You will need to complete the Bookable Access Facilities form and provide a copy of your most recent DLA letter, PIP, Attendance Allowance or Blue Badge.
+You will need to complete the Bookable Access Facilities Form here and provide a copy of your most recent DLA letter, PIP, Attendance Allowance or Blue Badge.
 The deadline for us receiving this application is approximately 2 weeks before the festival.
-After that our resources are limited due to being on site and we may not be able to process your application.
+After that our resources are limited due to being on site and we will not be able to process your application.

-To apply for a free ticket for a PA please fill out the downloadable bookable access facilities form and send it back to us at Bingley Music Live, 3rd Floor, Argus Chambers, Britannia House, Bradford, BD1 1HX, alongside a copy of your supporting document from the above list.
+Please complete the form and send it back to us at Bingley Music Live, c/o Bradford Visitor Information Centre, Britannia House, Broadway, Bradford, BD1 1JF, alongside a copy of your supporting document from the above list.
 If you booked with us last year and permitted us to retain your data and your requirements remain the same just contact us and we will book you in.

-If you would like to speak with someone regarding accessibility or the facilities for disabled people at Bingley Music Live please contact us via the contacts provided below.
+If you would like to speak with someone regarding accessibility or the facilities for people with disabilites at Bingley Music Live please contact us via the contacts provided below.